 The MA Product Design, is a research masters aimed at building on knowledge and practice acquired at undergraduate level and within professional practice, with applicants proposing a research agenda that will provide a focus for their study.

-Duration: 15 months, 90 ECTS credits / Research Masters
+Duration: 15 months, 90 ECTS credits / Taught Masters

 This programme has the option of a further 30 credits of study in Design Internships and/or 30 credits of Design Enterprise or Design Research and Innovation.

 The programme is designed, timetabled and delivered in such a way as to enable design practitioners to undertake their study alongside maintaining their professional career.

 Product design is about enriching quality of life, whether in the home, workplace, or public domain.
 It can provide ways of answering unmet needs, improving function and appearance, or offer new ways of critically engaging with objects and experiences.
 The MA Product Design programme addresses real-world challenges through balancing creativity and technical capability with contextual insight and empathy for people, enabling the students to make things better.